joelouthan/theologic.us/content/posts/confession-1689/1689-1-I-on-holy-scripture.md

 Lets walk through the points:

-### Although the light of nature, and the works of creation and providence, do so far manifest the goodness, wisdom, and power of God, as to leave men inexcusable;
+### The Holy Scripture is the only sufficient, certain, and infallible rule of all saving knowledge, faith, and obedience, although the light of nature, and the works of creation and providence do so far manifest the goodness, wisdom, and power of God, as to leave men inexcusable

 >Romans 2:14–15 (CSB) So, when Gentiles, who do not by nature have the law, do what the law demands, they are a law to themselves even though they do not have the law.
 15 They show that the work of the law is written on their hearts.
 Their consciences confirm this.
 Their competing thoughts either accuse or even excuse them